shoumikchow/shoumikchow.github.io/_posts/2018-11-8-First paper.md

 My research area of interest has changed vastly since, but working on this paper taught me how to conduct research which was a valuable experience.

 There's some exciting news that I can't want to share, but that'll have to wait just a bit!

-<br><br>
-_Note: This post, including the BibTeX, will be updated once the paper is published and DOI is available._